-For anyone struggling with a waiter’s wine opener, this is just AMAZING!!Buy Now On Amazon
+For anyone struggling with a waiter’s wine opener, this is just AMAZING!!Check Latest Price

 If you’re reading a post like this the chances are you would have heard of Coravin.
 They are literally a game changing product.
 Designed by an ex NASA engineer, this wine opener / wine preserver came out of left field.
 It’s actually genius in the way it approaches both opening and storing wine.
 The worm of the opener is very long and very thing, and once inserted into the cork, allows the device to gently pump in some argon gas.
 Once this has happened, the Coravin also allows you to pour out just one glass of wine from a bottle without removing the cork.

 Given that cork is a living, breathing material, that once you take out the worm, the natural cork will seal itself.
 Simply brilliant.
 But with this brilliance comes a few issues.
 The first is the price.
 This is by no means a cheap product and given that you are pumping gas into the bottle – you constantly need to buy more gas.